 Morris Arts would like to thank the Foundation and its Board of Directors for choosing to fund this Program in honor of the late Lauren Failla, an artist and a former graduate of Morristown High School.

 Morris Arts’ Artist/Student Mentoring Program was the brainchild of Mira Morrison from the Morristown High School Art program.
-Ms. Morrison approached the Arts Council several years ago with the idea and has worked closely with Kadie Dempsey, Morris Arts’ Program manager, to define and shape the program.
+Ms. Morrison approached Morris Arts several years ago with the idea and has worked closely with Kadie Dempsey, Morris Arts’ Program manager, to define and shape the program.